 This datapoint measures the percent of long-term residents that retained mobility levels.

 In Anderson Nursing Center, 0.02 Hospitalizations per 1,000 resident days

 Measures the number of times residents are hospitalized per 1,000 days of patient care.

 Short-term Care: Rehospitalizations

 In Anderson Nursing Center, 16.49% of Residents Rehospitalized

 This indicates the number of rehospitalizations per thousand days of short-term care.
 There is usually a correlation between staying out of the hospital and a nursing home's quality of short-term rehabilitation.

 Measures the number of times residents are sent to the emergency room per 1,000 days of short-term patient care.
 Avoiding medical emergencies is one way to gauge the well-being of patients during rehabilitation.

 Short-term Care: Facilitates Functional Improvement

-This is the percent of short-term stay patients that saw functional improvements, such as enhanced ability to perform activities of daily living.
-High levels of independence with ADL's often correlates with superior rehabilitation services.
+This datapoint is a measure of the percent of short-term care patients that experienced functional improvements, such as enhanced ability to perform activities of daily living.
+Some believe this is a measure of a facility's rehabilitation services.